keving3ng/dbl/README.md

 `$ sudo docker exec -it mongodb bash`

+## Generating Test Data

+Since the database exists as a docker container, you will need to load data into the database.

+`$ cd api/inventory/test\ tools`

+`$ python mongo_init.py`

 ## Known Issues
 ### CORS
 The web app may have issues accessing data from the API due to CORS.
 You may need to download a browser extension that allows you ignore these rules temporarily.